10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 #### Minimal &amp; Valid
 Websites should be written using the least amount of markup that accomplishes the goal.
-In the interest of engineering maintainable projects it's imperative that two completely different types of readers are accounted for: humans and browsers.
+In the interest of engineering maintainable projects, it's imperative that two completely different types of readers are accounted for: humans and browsers.
 Writing minimal markup makes it easier for developers to read and understand in a code editor.
 Valid markup is easier for browsers to process.

 We test our markup against the [W3C validator](http://validator.w3.org/) to ensure that it is well formed and provides a fairly consistent experience across browsers.